 Familial breast-ovarian cancer syndrome is a common inherited condition that causes 15–20 percent of all ovarian cancers and five to ten percent of all breast cancers.
 The association is so common that it is now recommended that all women with epithelial ovarian cancer be tested for an inheritable BRCA mutation.
 This has implications for outcome, treatment, risk for breast cancer, and risk for family members.
 However, the implications of testing are complex enough that consultation with a genetic counselor is helpful.

 Historically, ovarian cancer was called the “silent killer” because symptoms were not thought to develop until the chance of cure was poor.
-However, recent studies have shown this term is untrue and that the following symptoms are much more likely to occur in women with ovarian cancer than in women in the general population, even in patients with early-stage disease.
+However, recent studies have shown this term is untrue and that the following signs are much more likely to occur in women with ovarian cancer than in women in the general population, even in patients with early-stage disease.

 These symptoms include: